yorberth01/Evaluacion/README.md

 * Frontend should be done with Vue.js and optionally Inertia.js
     * Typescript should be used for any frontend functionality
     * UI should be responsive
-* An API route should be available to fetch a specified number of quotes random Kayne West quotes
+* An API route should be available to fetch a specified number of quotes random quotes
 * An API route should be available to fetch your favorites quotes
 * An API route should be available to delete a quote from your favorites
 * All API route should be secured with an user token